ekhurtado/I4_0_SMIA/README.md

 ## Discussions

+> [!NOTE]
-[Discussions](https://github.com/ekhurtado/Component_I4_0/discussions) page has been set as available to share announcements, create conversations, answer questions, and more.
+> [Discussions](https://github.com/ekhurtado/Component_I4_0/discussions) page has been set as available to share announcements, create conversations, answer questions, and more.

 ## License